mosh3eb/merlin/docs/source/user_guide/quantum_layers.rst

 Using CircuitBuilder
 --------------------

-:class:`~merlin.builder.CircuitBuilder` is the most appropiate approach if you understand the basics of photonic QML without specifically knowing how to use `Perceval <https://perceval.quandela.net>`_.
+:class:`~merlin.builder.CircuitBuilder` is the most appropriate approach if you understand the basics of photonic QML without specifically knowing how to use `Perceval <https://perceval.quandela.net>`_.
 It has an intuitive API which allows you to build a photonic circuit that you can then send to a QuantumLayer.

 1. Build the circuit.